If you have any suggestions or questions, please use the Comment section below.

-> There is an online Convention Check-in form which will be available on the day before the business session starts for you to confirm your presence at the convention.
+You must have your Voter-ID in order to check-in.
+There is an online Convention Check-in form which will be available from 8 a.m. on Saturday November 6.
+Please check-in to confirm and record your presence at the convention.

-> Check-in will open at 8 a.m. on Saturday, November 6, 2020, and will close shortly after the commencement of the business session at 10:30 a.m.
+Check-in will open at 8 a.m. on Saturday, November 6, 2020, and will close shortly after the commencement of the business session at 10:30 a.m.

 It is important that you check-in because this information will be used to determine that a quorum is reached.
 The information will also be used to produce the official list of attending delegates published in the convention Journal.

 Your Zoom Display name must be your full name — (Optional title) Christian name and surname — We will not be recognizing any Zoom participants who do not display their full names (otherwise there will be loads of Cathys, Elizabeths, Joes, Johns, Davids, etc… and no one will know who is who).

 If you are viewing Zoom as part of a (suitably physically distanced) group on a single computer, the Zoom name must be that of the church represented.

 When you join the Convention both your video camera and microphone will be turned off.
 Please feel free to turn on your camera.
 Do not unmute yourself unless invited to do so by the President of the Convention, or any of the various convention officials — you’ll know who we are!